EconometricInstitute/feb22012-programming-website/data/week5/5-maps.md

 ### HashMap&lt;K,V&gt; class

-A HashMap is, in addition to ArrayList, one of the most widely used of Java's pre-built data structures.
+A `HashMap` is, in addition to `ArrayList`, one of the most widely used of Java's pre-built data structures.
 The hash map is used whenever data is stored as key-value pairs, where values can be added, retrieved, and deleted using keys.
 The way `HashMap` stores it key-value pairs is very similar to the way `HashSet` works: it depends on the `hashCode()` and `equals()` methods of the key objects.
 Two constructors for `HashMap<K,V>` are: